Watch the latest cases captured by Sky News cameras in the Crown Court and Court of Appeal in full.

 Android https://play.google.com/store/apps/details?id=com.bskyb.skynews.android&hl=en_GBShow More

-The judgment of the court can be read in full at: https://www.judiciary.uk/judgments/benjamin-field-v-r/
+The judge’s sentencing remarks can be read in full at: https://www.judiciary.uk/judgments/r-v-yuen-and-wai/

 SUBSCRIBE to our YouTube channel for more videos: https://www.youtube.com/channel/UCF3HqeLrCkZgARQfyqj1m-g?view_as=subscriber